Part 1: The Injury and the Denial – “I’ll Be Fine, Right?”

 That’s denial.

-The moment an injury happens, something inside us resists.
+The moment an injury happens, something inside us resists the idea that anything is wrong.
 Maybe it’s a sharp pop that leaves you frozen.
-Maybe it’s a tight ache that won’t let go after a workout.
-Whatever form it takes, the immediate instinct is usually the same: keep moving, keep going, keep pretending.
+Maybe it’s a tight ache that lingers after a workout.
+Whatever form it takes, the instinct is usually the same: keep moving, keep going, keep pretending.

 You tell yourself: